jreinhardt/bolttools/doc/blt_spec_0_3.rst

 A parameter element is an associative array that holds information about the parameters of a part.
 This information is used when doing parameter-collection_.
-Parameters are usually dimensions, but are not restricted to be.
+Parameters are often dimensions, but are not restricted to be.
 The following keys are contained in a parameter element.

 - literal: optional, associative array.
 This array has as its key the parameter names of the literal parameters, as values the corresponding values.
 Literal parameters are rarely used.
 - free: optional, list.
-This list contains the names of the parameters that are not assigned a value.
-Usually the user will provide this value.
+This list contains the names of the parameters for which the user will provide this value.
 - tables: optional, table-element_ or list of table-elements.
 This array contains tabular data.
-Often the table index will be a free variable, for details see table-element_ and parameter-collection_.
+Usually the table index will be a free variable, for details see table-element_ and parameter-collection_.
 - types: optional, associative array.
 Contains as keys parameter names, as values their respective types.
 Possible types are: "Length (mm)", Length